FAQ

 How do shared links work?

-Can I version assets?
+Can I version artifacts?

 What about messaging between agents?